This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Le Glue Shark Tank Update

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 The deal with Kevin closed.
 Within one year, they did a little over $500,000 in sales.
 In February, 2020, the company appeared in The Shark Tank Greatest of All Time Special in the “baby sharks” category.
-In the segment, Barbara was so impressed with Tripp’s salesmanship, she said she wanted to hire him!
+During the segment, Barbara said she was so impressed with Tripp’s salesmanship, she wanted to hire him!